Image

 What Can Lead to Child Pornography Charges in Phelps County, MO?

-While there might be prevalent stereotypes, child pornography charges come about in all walks of life in and around Phelps County, MO.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Phelps County, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.

-According to RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor under 18 years of age or obscene material portraying what seems to be a minor less than 18 years of age.
+As per RSMo § 573.037, a person is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor below 18 years of age or obscene material portraying what seems to be a minor less than 18 years of age.

-A few examples of specific child pornography charges in Phelps County and elsewhere in Missouri are:
+A few specific instances of child pornography charges in Phelps County and elsewhere in Missouri are:

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Phelps County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-You need an experienced advocate on your side to protect your reputation, your rights, and your future.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Phelps County, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Phelps County, MO | Phelps County, MO Criminal Defense | Combs Waterkotte

-What Are the Legal Ramifications for Child Pornography in Phelps County, MO?
+What Are the Penalties for Child Pornography in Phelps County, MO?

 • Possess over 20 still images of child pornography